PF94/2003page/dont_want.md

 # We at 2003page don't want:

 1. pointless drama regarding 2003page
-2. any attempts at cleaning M$ CSS (*cough cough* #4)
-3. riske/suggestive content
+2. riske/suggestive content
-4. pulling "clean" pull requests at the wrong time
+3. pulling "clean" pull requests at the wrong time
-5. modern code such as HTML5 and CSS3
+4. modern code such as HTML5 and CSS3